Global Corporate Company

 - Results are based on FY2019 management accounting rules, targets are estimates based on FY2020 management accounting rules.

-Enhance current business areas
+Enhancing current business areas

 Thus far we have leveraged our global network to provide consulting services to Japanese corporate clients operating outside of Japan, and by focusing on about 300 blue-chip corporate groups worldwide having stable credit and potential for ancillary transactions via our Global 300 strategy, we have built up a stable revenue base.
-Going forward we will pursue revenue streams with upside potential by enhancing our current business base.
+Going forward, we will continue to pursue revenue streams with upside potential by enhancing our current business base.

-Expand into new business domains
+Expanding into new business domains

 Addressing structural issues

 In light of constraints including the international regulatory environment and non-JPY currency procurement, by shifting corporate resources from areas with little potential for profit to new business areas and high-profitability businesses, we will increase the quality of our business portfolio.

 In addition, as an initiative to improve our cost structure, by consolidating operations, utilizing technology to streamline operations, and optimizing costs outside of Japan, we are further strengthening our framework to ensure our stable provision of financial services even in times of crisis such as the COVID-19 pandemic.